The Dragon in World Mythology and Culture

 About the Book

 Dragons are everywhere, seemingly hidden in plain sight.
 These mythological reptilian monsters date far into known human history in nearly every part of the world and are still prevalent in today’s media and entertainment.
-The wide cultural, geographical, and linguistic diffusion of dragons or dragon-like creatures shows how modern humans have influenced each other through shared tales of monsters.
+The wide cultural, geographical, and linguistic diffusion of dragons or dragon-like creatures shows how modern humans have influenced each other through shared tales of monsters while simultaneously hinting at a shared genesis.

 About the Author(s)

-Robert M. Sarwark is a librarian living in Atlanta, Georgia.
-His previous writings have been published in Vexillum, The Porch Press, Reverb.com, and the American Library Association’s Intellectual Freedom blog.
+Robert M. Sarwark is a librarian and writer living in Atlanta, Georgia.
+He has previously been published in Vexillum, The Porch Press, Reverb.com, and the American Library Association’s Intellectual Freedom blog.

 Bibliographic Details